kloimhardt/blog/docs/_posts/2025-03-12-scicloj_cli.md

 Data analysts will eventually understand that Clojure is best.
 Because in their role as logicians they will appreciate that Clojure is a functional language.
 In Clojure, programs have minimum side-effects.
 As opposed to imperative languages, Clojure programs are like mathematical formulas.

-One important feature that gives Clojure this mathy appeal is that it is dynamically typed.
+One important feature giving Clojure this mathy appeal is that it is dynamically typed.
 In fact, most other functional languages are statically typed, a feature which disturbs succinctness of notation.

 That Clojure is mathy poses the main reason to use Clojure in science.

 ### Make SciKloj visible among Clojurians
-Most Clojurians are software developers, working on REST, say.
-To the typical Clojurian, what SciKloj does is alien.
-We are not exactly invisible but also not seen in the best possible light by general Clojure users.
-My goal here is to make SciKloj visible in its best light.
+A look at any Clojure conference shows that Clojure is used in a diverse set of fields.
+So to the typical Clojurian, the more sophisticated features of SciKloj are mostly alien.
+Being aware of that difficulty, my goal here is to make SciKloj visible in its best light.

 For this, I'd like to draw the attention to Python, the most popular language out there.
 My argument is that if we can draw some of the many Python users to Clojure, Clojurians will notice.